SeunAkanji/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that takes a pointer to an int as parameter
+function that swaps the values of two integers.